imerchant/toohumancalc/READ_ME.txt

-Too Human Character Plotter by Imran Merchant
+Too Human Skill Calculator by Imran Merchant
-Current Version: 2.5
+Current Version: 2.6
 Contact: imerchant@gmail.com
 http://pyreflies.nu/hench/TooHuman

 Java program designed to simulate the skill and alignment trees from the Xbox 360 video game Too Human, developed by Silicon Knights and published by Microsoft.
 They retain all their trademarks and copyrights to it.

+Can save the trees either as a file to open in the plotter, or as a PNG image.

 REQUIRES JAVA RUNTIME ENVIRONMENT.
 Latest (1.6) is recommended, but will probably work in 1.5.
 The program will run on any system with Java